 But I don’t have a tent and don’t want to drop a bunch of money.

 If there’s an REI close to you, start there (members get an extra discount!).
-As of November 2019, it’ll run $68 to rent a sleeping pad, four-person tent, and a sleeping bag from REI for a one-night trip.
-This isn’t nothing, but it’s certainly less then buying it all!
-To find out what you can rent from your local REI, go here and find your state.
+As of November 2021, it costs REI Members $53 to rent a sleeping pad, two-person tent, and a sleeping bag for one night.
+Obviously still not what I would consider cheap.
+But it’s certainly less then buying it all!
+To find out what you can rent from your local REI, go here.

 If you don’t have an REI – don’t worry you still have options!
 Eastern Mountain Sports (EMS) has stores in the Northeastern United States as well as the Mid-Atlantic region.
-EMS doesn’t publish their prices online, so call ahead to find out more.
 This post from the Dyrt has a larger list of stores to rent from as well.
 If you have a favorite local store to rent from, please add it in the comments!
 My local favorite in Golden, CO is Mountain Side Gear Rental.

 No matter where you rent from, do not go without the three essentials: tent, sleeping bag, and a sleeping pad.